 Wildlife needs you

 To unlock the funding to purchase this incredible place, we need your support.
 We have been successful in the first round of a National Lottery Heritage Fund application and need to raise match funding to secure the grant.
 With a generous donation of £100,000 from Severn Waste Services through the Landfill Communities Fund and a remarkable £50,000 donated by a member who wishes to remain anonymous, we are well on our way.

-By pledging a donation now, you'll help us to show the National Lottery Heritage Fund that we have your support to make this dream possible.
+By donating now, you'll help us to show the National Lottery Heritage Fund that we have your support to make this dream possible.

 Helping heathland wildlife